Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-placeholders/en.md

 >
 > By default an Angular-CLI project will build one bundle for an application.
 But to support universal rendering Angular-CLI has to be configured to create an additional bundle.
 [Read more about Angular-CLI and universal rendering](https://github.com/angular/angular-cli/wiki/stories-universal-rendering).
 Lets call these two bundles the _universal bundle_ and the _client bundle_ respectively.
 >
 > Both the universal bundle and client bundle cannot run on their own, they need to be served.
 To be able to serve these bundles a server is needed.
-Sitecore JavaScript Services (JSS) comes with a JavaScript view engine for Node that can run our universal bundle.
+JSS comes with a JavaScript view engine for Node that can run our universal bundle.
 The JSS JavaScript view engine expects a Node bundle that exports a `renderView` function, and to deliver this a third bundle is created that we will name _server bundle_.
 The server bundle is not built using Angular-CLI but is instead a custom webpack project.
 >
 > _Summary_: The BasicAppAngular application builds three bundles into the `dist` folder:
 >